-IT services, can address many of the aforementioned problems.
-By means of virtualization technologies, Cloud computing offers to end users a variety of services covering the entire computing stack, from the hardware to the application level, by charging them on a pay per use basis.
+IT services, can address many of the aforementioned

+problems.
+By means of virtualization technologies, Cloud by the task.
+The task is submitted to VM.
+The proposed computing offers to end users a variety of services covering the entire computing stack, from the hardware to the application level, by charging them on a pay per use basis.
 Another important feature, from which scientists can benefit, is the ability to scale up and down the computing infrastructure according to the application requirements and the budget of users.
 By using Cloud based technologies scientists can have easy access to large distributed infrastructures and completely customize their execution environment, thus providing the perfect setup for their experiments.
 Moreover, by renting the infrastructure on a pay per use basis, they can have immediate access to required resources without any capacity planning and they are free to release them when resources are no longer needed.
 Cloud computing provides a flexible mechanism for delivering IT services at each level of the computing stack: from the hardware level to application level.
-Hardware appliances applications are provisioned by means of hardware virtualization and software-as-a-service solutions, respectively.
+Hardware appliances the and applications are provisioned by means of hardware virtualization and software-as-a-service solutions, respectively.
 This makes the spectrum of options available to scientists wide enough to cover any specific need for their research.